Author Archives: Roofing SEO Webmasters

 These metrics and reports give valuable, up-to-date information for each of your keywords.

-The reports can tell you the likelihood your term will appear in organic and paid SERPs, how steep the competition is for the word, and how likely the term will be successful when used on your roofing website or ads.
+The reports can tell you the likelihood of your term appearing in organic and paid SERPs, the steep competition for the word, and the success of using the term on your roofing website or ads.

 While digital advertising is today’s best way to reach potential customers, the technicalities and actions require skill and know-how to outrank your competition.